 To be a star packer, you can also use Compass Rose packing cubes to help you pack your backpack for your trip.
 They’re great for keeping your different layers in, and the numbered and color-coded pouches will keep you extra organized.

 If you’re visiting Joshua Tree as a day-tripper to see Old Faithful spurt, or for a hike to Fairy Falls, you can fit essentials in a day pack.
-The Osprey Talon is one that’s lightweight and made for ultimate comfort.
+The Osprey Tempest is one that’s lightweight and made for ultimate comfort.
 It has padded mesh back support and a waist strap.

 Take a look at the top recommended ultralight backpacks!